f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 ===========================================

-Within rSeries tenant SNMP support remains unchanged from existing BIG-IP's.
+Within rSeries tenants SNMP support remains unchanged from existing BIG-IP's.
 SNMP monitoring and SNMP traps are supported in a similar manner as they are within a vCMP guest.
-F5OS handles the lower level networking, and SNMP MIBs and Traps are supported at this layer.
-F5OS-A currently supports SNMP versions...
+F5OS-A handles the lower level networking, and SNMP MIBs and Traps are supported at this layer.
+F5OS-A currently supports SNMP v1 & v2c versions.

 In the F5OS-A v1.x.x versions SNMP support is limited to SNMP Trap support for certain events like link up/down traps, and **IF-MIB** support for the the physical interfaces. **IF-MIB**, **EtherLike-MIB**, & the **PLATFORM-STATS-MIB**.